katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

         The private port (container port) on which SSH is listening for connections.
 Defaults to 22.

     DOCKER_DEFAULT_IP:
-        The IP address to assign to ansible_host when the container's SSH port is mapped to interface '0.0.0.0'.
+        The IP address to assign to assible_host when the container's SSH port is mapped to interface '0.0.0.0'.

 Configuration File